NawBee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script switches current user to the user betty
+this script switches username to betty